Hypermobility (joints): Causes

 Any of these causes can increase the level of mechanical stress on a joint.
 Chronically stressed joints may experience higher or faster than usual levels of wear, leading to osteoarthritis.

 Hypermobility tends to run in families, suggesting a genetic basis for at least some forms.
 The term double jointed is often used to describe hypermobility; however, the name is a misnomer and should not be taken literally, as people with hypermobile joints do not have any extra joints, or any extra bones or parts in the joint.

 Most people with hypermobile joints do not have a hypermobility spectrum disorder.
 Approximately 5% of the healthy population has one or more hypermobile joints.
 However, people with symptomatic hypermobility are subject to many difficulties.
 For example, their joints may be easily injured, be more prone to complete or partial dislocation due to the weakly stabilized joint, and they may develop problems from muscle fatigue (as muscles must work harder to compensate for weakness in the ligaments that support the joints).
 Hypermobility syndromes can lead to chronic pain or even disability in severe cases.

 Hypermobility has been associated with myalgic encephalomyelitis (chronic fatigue syndrome) and fibromyalgia.
 Hypermobility syndromes can cause physical trauma, pain, and stress (in the form of joint dislocations, joint subluxations, joint instability, sprains, etc.), and chronic stress from repeated trauma is a possible trigger for chronic conditions such as fibromyalgia.

 Symptoms are often exacerbated during pregnancy.
 During pregnancy, the body releases relaxin and certain hormones that alter ligament physiology, easing the stretching needed to accommodate fetal growth as well as the birthing process.
 The combination of hypermobility and pregnancy-related pelvic girdle during pregnancy can be debilitating.
-The pregnant person with hypermobile joints may be in significant pain as muscles and joints adapt to the pregnancy.
+The pregnant woman with hypermobile joints may be in significant pain as muscles and joints adapt to the pregnancy.
 Pain makes standing or walking difficult during pregnancy, so some women who have one of these disorders find they need to use a wheelchair during pregnancy.
 They are also at risk for excessive bleeding during and after childbirth, and the baby is at risk of dislocated joints, especially of the clavicle, hip, and neck.